Personal History, Professional Background, Travel & Adventures

 Educate yourself.
 SeaWorld won’t help you there.
 Just the opposite.
 But other good people and organizations will, including:

-• Naomi Rose of Humane Society International, author of a number of papers explaining why dolphins and whales belong in the wild, not in tanks and the go-to person for enlightening government officials about how the captive-display industry lies to the public.
+• Naomi Rose of Animal Welfare Institute, author of a number of papers explaining why dolphins and whales belong in the wild, not in tanks and the go-to person for enlightening government officials about how the captive-display industry lies to the public.

-• Lori Marino of Emory University, who studies the dolphin brain and dolphin self-awareness and speaks at scientific conferences about the ethical implications of keeping dolphins in captivity.
+• Lori Marino of Emory University, who studies the dolphin brain and dolphin self-awareness, speaks at scientific conferences about the ethical implications of keeping dolphins in captivity and is a co-founder with Naomi Rose and others of The Whale Sanctuary Project, whose goal is to move all captive orcas to sea sanctuaries.

 • Tom White, of Loyola Marymount, author of In Defense of Dolphins, who has appeared on panels with Lori Marino, arguing for the dolphin equivalent of a bill of human rights.